Azure/CloudIoTHack/HOL 2/HOL 2 - Functions and Event Hubs.md

 <a name="HOLTitle"></a>
-# Using Azure Functions and Event Hubs to Process IoT Data #
+# Using Azure Functions and Azure Event Hubs to Process IoT Data #

 ---